 “Fine!” she said with a sting that suggested anything but.
 Then she blindsided me with the following: “Then you take him to the shelter in Las Cruces.”

 Me?
 Take him?
 To a shelter?
 By myself?

 First: Of course, you dope!
 You want one less dead or dying dog by the side of a road?
 That dead or dying dog that angers and disgusts you so much?
 It’s simple: You take the stray to a shelter!

 But then my mind crawled into dark place: Okay.
 She’s playing me.
 She knows that I know I’ll be nearly the last to see this poor animal facing concrete, chain-link, dankness, clamor, and―let’s face it, given all the stray dogs around here―the euthanizing table.
 And that I’ll give in!

 But I backed out of that and took a breath: Of course she doesn’t want to be a part of it, for the very reasons you just imagined.
 Now, do you?
 You, who love this fabulous new home, largely made possible by her.
 You, who now have half an acre of private property, miles of fields and desert, and loads of peace and quiet.
 You, who loved that blue belton English setter when you were a kid.
 You, who recall that photo of the great Steinbeck at his typewriter . . . with a dog at his side.

 Do YOU?
 Step outside yourself for just this once.
 She would enjoy a dog.
 You might, too.

 Within minutes, he was seated beside me in the truck as we prepared to go to the IGA for several cans of food.

 “Sure!”
 I answered with a grin.

-After mere days with him―exploring fields and ditches, watching freight trains in the desert, assessing sunsets from the portal―I was grateful for his company.
-Buddy took my mind off things: books I had to read, words I had to produce, a property I had to maintain.
+After a few weeks with Buddy―exploring fields and ditches, watching freight trains in the desert, assessing sunsets from the portal―I was deeply grateful for his company.
+He took my mind off things: books I had to read, words I had to produce, a property I had to maintain.
 But when I did write, he was always at my side.